Mesenchymal stem cells

 - actively migrate or “home” towards damaged tissues and sites of inflammation and tumor growth in the body.

 The mechanisms behind the therapeutically promising effects of MSC and MSC homing are complex.
-Paracrine interactions based on the secretion and interplay of soluble factors (chemokines) between diseased tissue and tumors on one side, and MSC on the other side play a major role here.
+Paracrine interactions based on the secretion and interplay of soluble factors (chemokines) between diseased tissue and tumors on the one side, and MSC on the other side play a major role here.

 The unique MSC features enable therapeutic application of these cells in almost all established disease areas: cancer, immunomodulation, organ transplantation and post-transplant reactions, autoimmunity, regenerative medicine, cardiovascular diseases, neurodegenerative disorders, etc. Thousands of clinical studies in the past 15 years confirm the excellent safety profile of MSC therapeutics.